 For more information about programs and education abroad at Penn State, we encourage you to meet with or contact our Peer Advisers.
 These study abroad returnees can explain program options, give an overview of the education abroad process, as well as provide information about his/her program.
 If you are not at University Park, contact your Campus Global Representative.

-To learn more about the specifics of the program contact the faculty leader for the program, Neil Brown or, schedule an appointment with Kate Fox , the education abroad adviser for this program or contact the Alliance for Education, Science, Engineering and Development in Africa (AESEDA).
+To learn more about the specifics of the program contact the faculty leader for the program, Neil Brown or, schedule an appointment with the education abroad adviser for the program.

 For the inside scoop on life in a foreign country, be sure to check out the GeoBlogs of Penn State students currently studying abroad.